-By Fruchterman-Reingold Algorithm can be created networks maps which shows weak/strong relationships.
-The same branches’ at Figure 1 ONA maps are created by this algorithm.
-As can be seen easily from Figure 2, relations are weaker in the Branch2 (on left).
-Branch2 (on right side) outperform well than Branch1 (on the left).
-That is visible in the ONA map for Branch 1 where there are weak connections and outliers.
+Fruchterman-Reingold Algorithm can be created network maps that shows weak/strong relationships.
+The same branches’ in Figure 1 ONA maps are created by this algorithm.
+As can be seen easily in Figure 2, relations are weaker in the Branch2 (on left).
+Branch2 (on the right side) outperforms well than Branch1 (on the left) which is visible in the ONA map for Branch 1 where there are weak connections and outliers.

 Network Statistics:

-Networks are commonly used to study complex systems and statistics are facilitate the interpretation of network.
+Networks are commonly used to study complex systems and statistics which facilitate the interpretation of network.
 The metrics used in the study are listed below:

 Degree

-It means that number of direct links with other actors.
-It can be analyzed diffirent ways as in degree and outdegree and total degree.
+It means the number of direct links with other actors.
+It can be analyzed in different ways as in degree, outdegree and total degree.

-Betweeness
+Degree centrality (degree in and degree out), betweenness centrality and closeness centrality are commonly used centrality measures (Salman, 2018).

+Betweenness

-It measures the presence of an actor in the network and shows if the actor is the bridge between other actors or not.
+It measures the presence of an actor in the network and shows whether the actor is the bridge between other actors or not.
 High centrality means that the actor is a mediator in the group.

 Closeness